IShix-g/IDReference/README.md

 # Easily manage your ID.

-It is easy to change the order of IDs and Names, and does not affect the reference at the destination.
+You can change the order of IDs and rename them.
+The change will not break the reference.

 ![manage your ID](ReadMeImages/image10.png)